awslabs/clencli/README.md

   ├── nested.yaml
   └── stack.yaml
 ```
+You can see a CloudFormation stack generated as an example [here](https://github.com/awslabs/clencli/tree/examples/a-cloudformation-project/examples/a-cloudformation-project).
+Optionally, you may want to generate its High Level Design document, you can find an example for this project [here](https://github.com/awslabs/clencli/blob/examples/a-cloudformation-project/examples/a-cloudformation-project/HLD.md).

 ### Create a new Terraform project
-You can see a Terraform project/module generated as an example [here](https://github.com/awslabs/clencli/tree/examples/a-terraform-project/examples/a-terraform-project).
-Optionally, you may want to generate its High Level Design document, you can find an example for this project [here](https://github.com/awslabs/clencli/blob/examples/a-terraform-project/examples/a-terraform-project/HLD.md).

 ```
 $ clencli init project --name mars --type terraform
 $ tree -a mars/